XingMXTeam/maoxunxing.com/content/notes/weekly21/index.en.md

 ## TL;DR

-+# TL;DR Options are not futures.
+Options are not futures.
 It is a risk hedging tool, not a speculative tool.
 + BUYER'S OPTION: An insurance policy that enables an investor to buy a stock at a discounted price when the stock is rising.
 + Seller's Option: Downtrend, the right to sell a stock at a certain price.
 A long put is an insurance policy that you can buy at a certain price in the future.
 + Buy call is also called a call, and the opposite is called a sell call.